qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/prepare-templates.rst

 | ``barcode``   | IUPAC characters   | The barcode sequence (`examples <http://www.nature.com/ismej/journal/v6/n8/extref/ismej20128x2.txt>`__).                                      |
 +---------------+--------------------+-----------------------------------------------------------------------------------------------------------------------------------------------+

-In case that your data has been sequenced using multiple lanes, an additional column is required:
+In case that your data has been sequenced using multiple lanes or you have :ref:`per_sample_fastq_files_without_barcode_or_primer_information`, an additional column is required.

 +------------------+-------------+------------------------------------------------------------------------------------------------------------------------------------------+
 | Field name       | Format      | Description                                                                                                                              |